newtang/newtang.github.io/_drafts/boardgames2021.markdown

 categories: boardgames games
 ---

+Since mass-vaccination, I've been able to game with some pals!
+Here's a few.

 #### [![King of Tokyo]({{ site.url }}/assets/boardgames-2021/kingOfTokyo.jpg){: style="clear:right;margin-left:20px;float:right;width:125px;"}](https://www.amazon.com/dp/B01F46RPS4)[King of Tokyo](https://www.amazon.com/dp/B01F46RPS4)
 I wish I got to play this a little bit more, but there's some solid strategy in this dice-rolling odds based strategy game.
 Each player controls a monster, and can choose whether to stay on the defensive or attack other players.